SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 The WebGPU public helpers reach this point in a target-first way:

 - `WebGPUWindow` acquires a presentable native target per frame
-- `WebGPURenderTarget` owns an offscreen native target and can pair it with CPU memory through hybrid frames
+- `WebGPURenderTarget` owns an offscreen native target for GPU drawing and readback
-- `WebGPUDeviceContext` wraps shared or caller-owned device state and creates native-only or hybrid frames and canvases over native textures
+- `WebGPUExternalSurface` attaches WebGPU drawing to a caller-owned native host

 Those helpers all create typed canvas instances with an explicit `WebGPUDrawingBackend`, so GPU execution stays attached to the WebGPU object that owns the native target and backend lifetime while callers work through `DrawingCanvas`.